 Frequently Asked Questions

 Beautiful scenery, incredible wildlife, and a life-changing adventure are guaranteed.
-In the weeks leading up to the trip, you will receive one-on-one personal coaching.
+In the weeks leading up to the trip, you will receive personalized coaching.
 We will help prepare you for the best possible experience.
 On the trail, you can expect to learn a variety of hiking, backpacking, and camping skills.
 All of our trips are rich in experiential learning.
 We encourage and empower our guests to become a part of the adventure.
 You will experience your trip the way an outdoor professional does.

 Our groups have a maximum of seven participants per trip.